-At the height of the recession, slowed business activity and an increase in bankruptcies led to a revenue decline in 2009, as the pool of potential clients was drastically reduced.
+At the height of the recession, slowed business activity led to revenue declines for the IT Consulting industry, as the pool of potential clients was drastically reduced.
 As the global economy recovers, improving business sentiment and corporate profit will drive industry revenue growth.
-The increase in M&A activity in other industries over the next five years will help IT consultants; with more consolidations, companies will require assistance in integrating accounting, information storage and other systems related to IT... purchase to read more
+The increase in M&A activity in other industries over the next five years will help IT consultants; with more consolidations, companies will require assistance in integrating accounting, information storage and other systems related to information technology... purchase to read more

 Industry Report - Industry Investment Chapter